canonical/lxd/specs/command-line-user-experience.md

 Protocol auto-detection will happen so that adding a source solely based on its name will work too, assuming it doesn’t support multiple protocols.

+The "--always-relay" flag of "remote add" can mean one of two things:
+ * If it's an image server, that this server is only reachable by the client and that the client needs to act as a relay and transfer the image over to the server.
+ * If it's a lxd server, that this server has limited connectivity which prevents it from accessing the image servers and that the client needs to act as a relay for it.

 **Examples**